CSE-AI-Makerspace/nvidia-dgx-spark-learning-workflows/how-to-learn.md

 # How to Learn Effectively on NVIDIA DGX Spark

-This is a structured, clean, reproducible learning workflow aligned with DGX Spark architecture and infrastructure constraints.
+AI Workflows are extremely brittle (break easily) so here is a structured, clean, reproducible learning workflow aligned with DGX Spark architecture and infrastructure constraints.

 ---